Show more

 DG8 – DG10: Encoded Security Features

-These data groups, which are almost never used due to them being fully optional, are reserved for the authentication of security features that make a travel document unique and resistant to fraud.
-What can be confirmed with these data groups are as follows:
+These data groups, which are rarely used due to them being fully optional, are reserved for the authentication of security features that make a travel document unique and resistant to fraud.
+What can be confirmed with these data groups is as follows:

 • DG8: data feature(s), how the data is handled regarding, i.e, appearance, on the document